ddev/ddev/docs/content/users/usage/database-management.md

 ## Database Query Examples

-You can query, update, or alter databases in DDEV like you would do on a regular server, using `ddev mysql`,  `ddev mariadb`, or `ddev psql` or using those CLI tools inside the web or DB containers.
+You can query, update, or alter databases in DDEV like you would do on a regular server, using `ddev mysql`,  `ddev mariadb`, or `ddev psql` or using those command-line tools inside the web or DB containers.
 Some examples are given below.

 * Create a new empty database named `newdatabase`: